soumasnigdha/kindlesentimentanalysis/README.md

 3.  **Word Embeddings (Word2Vec)**:

-    * A custom Word2Vec model is trained on the corpus.
+    * The pre-trained `word2vec-google-news-300` model was used.

     * Features are generated using: